UC San Diego School of Medicine: History

+In 1960, a committee commissioned by the governor to study the provision of healthcare services in California found that the state should be graduating about 1,300 new doctors per year but at the time was graduating less than 700.
+The committee recommended the creation of additional state-supported medical schools in order to maintain a healthy ratio of about 175 physicians to every 100,000 people.

 In 1962, the fledgling university began searching for a dean to head its planned medical school, which would be the first such institution in San Diego County.
 The concept was based on the successful models of public medical education and practice in San Francisco and Los Angeles.
 The man eventually chosen was Joseph Stokes III, an expert in the fields of preventive medicine and cardiovascular epidemiology.
 Stokes played a key role in aggressively recruiting leading physician scientists of its era and rapidly building the institute's reputation as an elite medical school.
 Faculty members recruited to the university by Stokes included Y.C.
 Fung, who would later be considered the father of bioengineering.
 His efforts were aided by the campus's existing strengths in the biological sciences and close proximity to the famed Salk Institute.

 The basic science building was the first building constructed on the School of Medicine grounds, which were east of Revelle College and north of New Miramar Road (later renamed La Jolla Village Drive).
 The first cohort of medical students, 39 men and 8 women, enrolled in 1968, while construction on the clinical science building and adjacent 100-bed Veterans Administration Hospital were still ongoing.
 The inaugural class in 1971 achieved the highest score in the country on the National Board of Medical Examiners Step 1 Examination, propelling the new school into the national spotlight.
 The school's first degrees were conferred upon them in 1972.
 Clinical rotations took place at the UC San Diego Medical Center, then known as Hillcrest County Hospital, which had been constructed by the county in 1963 and leased to the university in 1966.

 Research and innovation efforts were successful early in the school's history.
 By 1969, UCSD was a leader in the novel technique of pulmonary thromboendarterectomy.
 In 1972, faculty members experimented with the use of early echocardiograms.

 In 1973, Helen Ranney joined the faculty, and would become the first American woman to be chair of the department of medicine at a medical school.

 In 1982, UCSD opened one of the first clinics for the treatment of HIV and AIDS.

 In 2005, the UCSD Moores Cancer Center opened.

 In 2021, UCSD received $2.6M to expand Programs in Medical Education (PRIME) focused on health equity and Indigenous health.